-One of the most important health and safety questions arising in connection to remote work is the liability for health and safety issues, and worker's compensation if the worker is injured.
-Moreover, the control by the employers over the preventive and security measures taken in a working environment different from the workplace, represents some challenges to OSH compliance.
-Also, the restrictions for the health and safety authorities to access locations outside the workplace for safety inspections, makes it difficult to have full control over OSH aspects when remote working.
+One of the most important health and safety questions arising in connection to remote work is the liability, and worker's compensation if the worker is injured.
+The limited control by the employers over the preventive and security measures taken in a working environment different from the workplace, represents some challenges to OSH compliance.
+Certain exclusions may be needed given employers limited control over the remote working environment.
+Also, the restrictions for the health and safety authorities to access locations outside the workplace for safety inspections, make it difficult to have full control over OSH aspects when working remotely.

 On the other hand, there could be some risks and factors that blur the lines between the responsibility of the employer, occupational risks, and compensation aspects, if an accident occurs or the health of the worker is compromised outside the company's premises.
+Responsibilities on the employers may need to be adjusted depending on whether the work is performed at the employee's home, or if it is performed elsewhere, including multiple locations (e.g. cafes, hotels).